 By making Cloud 9 a “perfect store” when an evaluator visits, employees initially believe they can get one of Zephra’s remaining 5% of stores to be spared.
-If it doesn’t work, Cheyenne will have some of her more attractive friends serve as the greeters and clean up the usual messes.
+If it doesn’t work, Cheyenne will have some more attractive friends serve as the greeters and clean up the usual messes.

 However, when Justine (Kelly Schumann) discovers a bag of severed feet in the bedding section, the flawless store operation is jeopardised (a not-unusual occurrence).
 Jonah, Amy, Dina (Lauren Ash), Glenn, and Cheyenne surround them with a large display of La Croix seltzer boxes to conceal them from the evaluator.

-Amy confronts the Zephra evaluator and begs her to keep the store open after the police show up and Jonah defends the store on the local news – when the reporter would rather he say something salacious about all the severed feet that have surfaced there over the years.
+Amy confronts the Zephra evaluator and begs her to keep the store open after the police arrive.
+Jonah defends the store on the local news – when the reporter would rather he say something salacious about all the severed feet that have surfaced there over the years.

-Liquidation signs and almost-empty shelves are all that’s left of the store.
+Liquidation signs and almost empty shelves are all left of the store.
 Glenn quickly enlists Amy’s assistance on the floor after she stops by to say her goodbyes, and she dons the blue Cloud 9 vest one last time.
 A gloomy atmosphere pervades the store.
 A job managing the fulfilment centre was offered to Dina, but she can only bring five employees with her.

 Amy tries to tell Jonah that she regrets breaking up with him before she moves to California.
 On the other hand, Jonah is wary of letting her back into his heart.
 However, he’s pleased that she’s finally figured out what she wants, but he hasn’t yet.